skoolkid/skoolkit/sphinx/source/man/skool2ctl.py.rst

 -h, --hex
   Write addresses in upper case hexadecimal format.

+-I, --ini `param=value`
+  Set the value of a configuration parameter (see ``CONFIGURATION``), overriding any value found in ``skoolkit.ini``.
+This option may be used multiple times.

 -k, --keep-lines
   Preserve line breaks in comments.

 -l, --hex-lower
   Write addresses in lower case hexadecimal format.

+--show-config
+  Show configuration parameter values.

 -S, --start `ADDR`
   Start converting at this address. `ADDR` must be a decimal number, or a